 Different types of streptococci including serogroups C and G may also cause pharyngitis via food and waterborne routes of infection.
 Although these types may cause glomerulonephritis, they are not associated with acute rheumatic fever.
 The infections tend to be milder than those with group A streptococci.
 Treatment, however, is recommended when these organisms are identified in symptomatic patients although the proven benefits are unknown.
 The same antibiotics that are used for group A streptococci are effective for types C and G (3).

 Arcanobacterium haemolyticum is a rare cause of pharyngitis that usually occurs in adolescents or young adults.
 The illness may mimic group A streptococcal infection including a scarlatiniform rash.
 Erythromycin is the drug of choice, but the clinical benefit is uncertain (3,18).
 Neisseria gonorrhoeae may cause a pharyngitis if inoculated into the pharynx by oral contact with infectious material.
 Usually, the infection is asymptomatic but clinical pharyngitis and tonsillitis may develop.
 Disseminated disease should be suspected if Neisseria gonorrhoeae is found.
 Special media is required if the diagnosis is suspected.
 The treatment is ceftriaxone 125mg IM.
 Fluoroquinolones are no longer recommended for gonorrhoeae infections due to widespread resistance in the US (19).
-Treatment should also target against co-infection with C. Trachomatis with a single dose of azithromycin 1 g by mouth or with doxycycline 100 mg twice a day, by mouth for 7 days, if chlamydial infection has not been ruled out (19).
+Treatment should also target against co-infection with Chlamydia trachomatis with a single dose of azithromycin 1 g by mouth or with doxycycline 100 mg twice a day, by mouth for 7 days, if chlamydial infection has not been ruled out (19).